 You might have noticed in our online store that we are now carrying Cricut machines and Cartridges.
 We have always carried Provo Craft’s line of Cuttlebug embossing folders and their version 2 of the cuttlebug, but held off for years on carrying the cricut line due to unfair competition.
 However, things have changed over at Provo Craft and we are pleased to be working more closely with them than ever.
 We will leave it at that & simply say that we are excited to carry Provo craft’s most popular machine the Cricut Expression and all their cartridges at unbelievable prices.

-The purpose of this blog post however, is to compare some of the differences between the Cricut and the Silhouette Cameo that perhaps you the crafter may not have thought of.
+The purpose of this blog post however, is to compare some of the differences between the Silhouette Cameo and Provo Craft Cricut that perhaps you the crafter may not have thought of.
 Let me start out by saying that both of these die cutting machines are “hot” on the market and both are a scrapbookers dream come true for those that like a little software hands off approach per se.

 Let’s start talking about the Cricut first & then finish with the Cameo: